srujandeshpande/random-number-node/README.md

 # random-number-node
-Random number generator built to learn Node.js, Express and React.js Using MERN Stack
-MongoDB hosted on Atlas
+Random number generator built to learn Node.js, Express and React.js Using MERN Stack an MongoDB hosted on Atlas

+## How to run
+1. Clone/Fork/Download this project